Pityopsis graminifolia: Habitat

-P. graminifolia grows best in sandy ecosystems with full sunlight and limited canopy competition.
-It often chases full sun by growing in sandhill communities, roadsides, or the edges of woods, areas that might not be ideal for other plants because of nutrient poor soil but that P. graminifolia can grow well in.
-P. graminifolia is also drought tolerant.
-P. graminifolia is commonly a dominant species in longleaf pine communities because the frequent fires limit the growth of woody plants, which would normally block most of the sunlight by creating dense canopies.
-It can grow in the piedmont and mountains, but these habitats are not ideal because it grows best in soil with little to no hummus.
+Pityopsis graminifolia grows best in sandy ecosystems with full sunlight and limited canopy competition.
+It often chases full sun by growing in sandhill communities, roadsides, or the edges of woods, areas that might not be ideal for other plants because of nutrient poor soil but that Pityopsis graminifolia can grow well in.
+Pityopsis graminifolia is also drought tolerant.
+Pityopsis graminifolia is commonly a dominant species in longleaf pine communities because the frequent fires limit the growth of woody plants, which would normally block most of the sunlight by creating dense canopies.
+It can grow in the piedmont and mountains, but these habitats are not ideal because it grows best in soil with little to no humus.
 This species occasionally is used for ornamental landscaping.

 Distribution

-P. graminifolia is most commonly found in the southeastern United States, especially Florida.
+Pityopsis graminifolia is most commonly found in the southeastern United States, especially Florida.
 However, this plant is not limited to the southeastern United States.
 It reaches as far north as Ohio and as far west as Texas.
-Although less common, detached populations can also be found in Central America, The Bahamas, and the Caribbean, even as far as northern Honduras.
+Although less common, detached populations can also be found in Central America, the Bahamas, and the Caribbean, even as far as northern Honduras.

 Distribution of ploidy levels

-The chromosome count of P. graminifolia has been a topic of interest to researchers because of the range of ploidy levels.
+The chromosome count of Pityopsis graminifolia has been a topic of interest to researchers because of the range of ploidy levels.
 The plant can range from having diploid, tetraploid, or hexaploid chromosomes.
 Diploid plants are found in the majority of populations.
 The known tetraploids are all a part of the subspecies latifolia.
-The latifolia subspecies is found throughout the P. graminifolia distribution, but tetraploid latifolia have only been found east of the Mississippi.
+The latifolia subspecies is found throughout the Pityopsis graminifolia distribution, but tetraploid latifolia have only been found east of the Mississippi.
 In the northern reaches of the species, specifically Alabama, Tennessee, North Carolina and Virginia, tetraploid populations are the most common, although some hexaploids have been found in Alabama.
-Florida is unique because diploid, tetraploid, and hexaploid P. graminifolia have all been collected there.
-Although P. graminifolia is known to grow in Central America, there is no evidence of the chromosome numbers of the known populations.
+Florida is unique because diploid, tetraploid, and hexaploid Pityopsis graminifolia have all been collected there.
+Although Pityopsis graminifolia is known to grow in Central America, there is no evidence of the chromosome numbers of the known populations.